spsforks/SCons-scons-wiki/SConsFutureProjects.md

  <a name="Help"></a>
 # refactor Help()

 The =Help()= function is too coarse.
-Any call overwrites the local options added via the =[AddOption](AddOption)()= function.
-The =[AddOption](AddOption)()= function itself doesn't support grouping options.
-You can't get help about local options unless you read all the =SConscript= files.
+Any call overwrites the local options added via the `AddOption()` function.
+The `AddOption()` function itself doesn't support grouping options.
+You can't get help about local options unless you read all the `SConscript` files.
 The whole thing needs a refactoring to address more sophisticated, modern needs.